cafali/SnapKey/README.md

 - Lightweight and open-source 🌟
 - Compatible with all keyboards ✅
 - Accessible via the system tray 🖥️
-- Supports 4 keys shared across 2 groups (AD / WS) 🔄
+- Supports unlimited amount of keys shared across groups ( default AD / WS) 🔄
 - Allows key rebinding using ASCII codes specified in the configuration file 🛠️
 - Enhances the precision of counter-strafing movements in games 🎯
 - Sticky Keys Feature: tracks the state of a pressed key ⌨️